mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 There are also many challenges with generalization of measures, and sensitivity to particular settings.
 Social desirability bias may be particularly influential here, where "positive bias in the attitudes of participants when they were surveyed by a university" (Lüke and Grosche 2016).

 Gaps between beliefs and action are well-studied in psychology, so that confounds.
 But work in teacher development confirms this for racial justice issues.
 Maybe "practice spaces" are uniquely suited to this as Viesca 2013 describes: "Further, this case study illustrates the potential inconsistency in teachers claiming to teach for social justice and the practices that emerge from actual beliefs endorsing hegemonic ideologies that distribute power and privilege based on race, class, gender, language, ability, etc."  And several studies "suggest that stereotypes are often expressed implicitly in the behavior of persons who explicitly disavow the stereotype" (Greenwald and Banaji 1995).

 (see Consensual stereotype accuracy, ie "ask them to estimate the college graduation rates for five demographic groups" from Jussim web)

 Can we measure from video?
 (Richeson and Shelton 2005)

+in medical clinical simulations, differences in interactions by race were moderated by "patient-centered attitudes in interpersonal skills" (Beach et al. 2007)

+In medicine, Green et al. (2007) looked at treatment decisions within vignettes.

+(These aren't bias per se, but "cultural bias" is a related term often used) Clinical simulations for creating "critical incidents" (Morrell et al. 2002) related to cultural awareness, or for having teachers "pull up short" in conversations with students about race (Self 2016).

+In medicine, "Statistically significant evidence of racist beliefs, emotions or practices among healthcare providers in relation to minority groups was evident in 26 of these studies."
+(Paradies et al. 2014).

+"Many other studies have failed to find any association between providers’ implicit race or class biases and their medical judgments (Haider, Schneider, Sriram, Dossick, et al., 2015; Haider, Schneider, Sriram, Scott, et al., 2015; Haider et al., 2011; Oliver et al., 2014; Sabin et al., 2008)."
+(Zescott et al. 2016)

+Blair et al. (2014 as cited in Zescott et al. 2016) did field measures and found no relation with implicit bias measures.

+Ask patients what they think (see Zescott et al. 2016), unclear this correlates with implicit association test, or differences by particular ethnic or racial groups.
+With observations looking at "verbal dominance, amount of patient-centered communication, and length of the clinical visit," impacted by white and black patients but impacted patient perception more for black patients (Cooper et al. 2012).

+(other: Attitude-Achievement paradox, Mickelson 1990)

+aggregate: who is human (Bailey and LaFrance 2017) and look at distribution

+### Do any measures of unconscious bias predict behavior in meaningful situations?
+(see our own internal slides)
+(see Josta et al., 2009; Tetlock and Mitchell, 2009) (see Blanton and Jaccard 2008)
+(see Noon 2017 for more citations: Kalev et al. 2006, Kowal et al. 2013; Kulik et al. 2000; Bezrukova et al. 2016)

 ### What confounds can impact resume or vignette studies measuring discrimination?